 Montana Zoning Laws and Off-Grid Living

-When it comes to living off-grid legally, local zoning laws ultimately determine what you can do on your land.
+Local zoning laws ultimately determine what you can do on your land when it comes to living off-grid legally.
 Luckily, Montana has some of the most relaxed zoning laws in the USA.

 For example, North Gallatin Canyon regulations do not require construction permits.
 The main rules are about putting up signs on your property.
-In nearby Bear Canyon, there is zoning but residents are allowed to keep animals and grow food as a right, even on 1-acre plots.
+In nearby Bear Canyon, there is zoning, but residents can keep animals and grow food as a right, even on 1-acre plots.

-As with Texas, there is even a lot of land in Montana which still has no zoning at all (such as in Stillwater County).
-You’ll essentially be able to do whatever you want on your own land.
-Living on land without zoning isn’t always a good thing though.
-Montana is experiencing a huge population growth, which means a subdivision could pop up right across from your previously-untouched land.
+As with Texas, there is even a lot of land in Montana that still has no zoning at all (such as in Stillwater County).
+You’ll be able to do whatever you want on your own land.
+Living on land without zoning isn’t always a good thing, though.
+Montana is experiencing huge population growth, meaning a subdivision could pop up right across from your previously unoccupied land.

-Every county in Montana is required to have a “subdivision ordinance”.
-These regulate plots of land less than 160 acres with the goal of preserving open space.
-As an alternative to zoning, some areas have “development permits” or “performance standards” which focus more on building standards and lot sizes than what you can do with the property.
+Every county in Montana is required to have a “subdivision ordinance.”
+These regulate plots of land less than 160 acres to preserve open space.
+As an alternative to zoning, some areas have “development permits” or “performance standards,” which focus more on building standards and lot sizes than what you can do with the property.
 Read more about those regulations here.

 Off-Grid Electricity in Montana

 Using off-grid electricity is completely legal in Montana.
-However, you will need to get an electrical permit to install your system.
+However, you will need an electrical permit to install your system.